-Known for its craggy rock formations, vast desert landscape, and its namesake Joshua trees, Joshua Tree National Park is a federally protected area in the southern part of the US state of California.
-The park contains 30 named mountains, the highest and most prominent of which is Quail Mountain (5,817ft/1,773m).
+Known for its craggy rock formations, vast desert landscapes, and its namesake Joshua trees, Joshua Tree National Park is a federally protected area located in the southern part of the US state of California.
+The park contains 44 named mountains, the highest and most prominent of which is Quail Mountain (5,817 ft/1,773 m).

-Joshua Tree National Park contains 1,235.4 square miles (3,199.6 sq. km) of land, which makes it slightly bigger than the state of Rhode Island.
-It is located within both Riverside and San Bernadino Counties near the town of Twenty Nine Palms and the cities of Palm Springs and San Bernadino.
+Joshua Tree National Park contains 1,235 square miles (3,199.6 sq. km) of land, which makes it slightly bigger than the state of Rhode Island.
+It is located within both Riverside and San Bernardino counties near the town of Twenty Nine Palms and the cities of Palm Springs and San Bernardino.

 Joshua Tree National Park is a geologist’s paradise.
 The mountains within the park are part of the greater California Ranges.
 The California Ranges extend throughout the southern and central parts of the state, along its western edge and parallel to the Sierra Nevada.

 Geologically, the oldest rocks in the park date back about 1.7 billion years and they are best exposed at the top of Ryan Mountain.
-However, most geologists believe that the park’s current landscape was created around 100 million years ago as magma cooled just below the surface of the Earth’s crust, creating large plutonic intrusions of monzogranite.
+However, most geologists believe that the park’s current landscape was largely created around 100 million years ago as magma cooled just below the surface of the Earth’s crust, creating large plutonic intrusions of monzogranite.

-Joshua Tree National Park has a hot desert climate (BWh in the Köppen climate system), with average high temperatures in the summer months generally exceeding 90ºF (32ºC) and a highest-ever recorded temperature of 118ºF (47.8ºC).
+Joshua Tree National Park has a hot desert climate (BWh in the Köppen climate system), with average high temperatures in the summer months generally exceeding 90ºF (32ºC) and a highest-ever recorded verified temperature of 118ºF (47.8ºC) as of 2021.
 Additionally, the park receives very little precipitation, with an average annual rain total of just 5.45in (138mm).

 This harsh climate, in addition to the region’s varying elevation, created two distinct ecosystems within Joshua Tree National Park: the Mojave and Colorado Desert ecosystems.

-At the lowest elevations in the park below 3,000 feet (910m), the region is dominated by the Colorado Desert section of the Sonoran Desert.
-The majority of this ecoregion is located in the eastern edge of Joshua Tree and is known for its collection of ocotillo, desert saltbrush, cholla cactus, yucca, and creosote bush scrub.
+The majority of this ecoregion is located in the eastern edge of Joshua Tree and is known for its collection of ocotillo, desert saltbush, cholla cactus, yucca, and creosote bush scrub.
 There are even some patches of cacti that are naturally dense enough to look like natural succulent gardens in the middle of an otherwise sandy landscape.

-Above 3,000 feet (910m), the park is dominated by the ecosystems of the Mojave Desert, which are slightly cooler than those found in the Colorado Desert due to their higher elevation.
+Above 3,000 feet (910 m), the park is dominated by the ecosystems of the Mojave Desert, which are slightly cooler than those found in the Colorado Desert due to their higher elevation.
 Here, the Joshua tree (Yucca brevifolia) occurs in both dense forests and in interspersed individuals around the desert landscape.

 Although Joshua trees are the dominant species in this area, there are also piñon pine, desert scrub oak, Muller’s oak, Tucker’s oak, and California juniper.
 However, fairly extensive cattle grazing in the region removed much of the natural scrub that once covered the landscape.

 After this period of intense cattle grazing, invasive species moved in, and have started to dominate the area.
-When these invasive species such as cheatgrass die, they help fuel massive wildfires that now burn hotter and for longer than those that occurred before their arrival.
+When these invasive species, such as cheatgrass, die, they help fuel massive wildfires that now burn hotter and for longer than those that occurred before their arrival.

 There are also plenty of snakes, kangaroo rats, jackrabbits, coyotes, lynxes, and bighorn sheep that roam the park.
 Bobcats are an apex predator within the region, but you’re lucky if you’re able to spot one.

 More recent inhabitants of the region include the Cahuilla, Serrano, Mojave, and the Chemehuevi people, among countless others.
-Descendants of the Chemhuevi are part of the Twenty-Nine Palms Band of Mission Indians of California and now own a small reservation near Joshua Tree National Park.
+Descendants of the Chemehuevi are part of the Twenty-Nine Palms Band of Mission Indians of California and now manage a small reservation near Joshua Tree National Park.

-One hundred years later, more white settlers, who arrived after Mexico ceded California to the United States following the Mexican-American War, started to extensively graze cattle in the region.
-This grazing took place around the park and led to the construction of various wells and rainwater catchment tanks, which supported a cattle industry in the region until 1945.
+One hundred years later, more White settlers, who arrived after Mexico ceded California to the United States following the Mexican-American War, started to extensively graze cattle in the region.
+This grazing took place around the park and led to the construction of various wells and rainwater catchment tanks that supported a cattle industry in the region until 1945.

-Additionally, between the 1860s and 1940s, there were about 300 pit mines in the park, the most successful of which was the Lost Horse Mine.
-This mine produced about $5 million (current currency equivalent) of both gold and silver during its time in production.
+The Lone Horse mine produced about $5 million (current currency equivalent) of both gold and silver during its time in production.
 The nearby Desert Queen Mine also produced a substantial amount of gold, while others in the park produced iron, zinc, and copper.